zumbalogy/vorcheck/README.md

 ## How to Use

-  1. Fork this repo into your own github account
+  1. Checkout this repo (you can fork it if you prefer)
   1. Work on it for about an hour (a little more-or-less is fine as we aren't tracking time, we just don't feel it's necessary to work on it any longer than an hour)
-  1. When you are finished, provide us with a copy of your work (this could be a pull-request, or just a pointer to your repo)
+  1. When you are finished, provide us with a copy of your work (this could be a patch-file, a zip file or a pull-request)

 ## Excercises